Deep Tissue Massage

 It’s important to be realistic about what one deep tissue massage can achieve.
 Many people ask for more pressure, thinking that if the therapist just pushes hard enough, they can get rid of all their knots in an hour.
 This just won’t happen and will take more than one session to completely restore tissues.
 You can expect to notice a significant difference, but more frequent massages may be needed to help align the body for healing.

-For prolonged results, we suggest a combined program that includes exercise, work on your posture and ways of moving or holding your body, relaxation techniques and a regular program of massage.
+For prolonged results, we suggest a combined program that includes pain relief retail products from New Image, exercise, work on your posture and ways of moving or holding your body, relaxation techniques and a regular program of massage.